 Team PowerPoint Presentation

 Follow the presentation guidelines laid out in the EG1003 Lab Presentation Format section of this manual.
-When you are preparing your presentation, consider the following points:
+When preparing the presentation, consider the following points:

-- Since one term in the competition ratio is cost, present the cost of your vehicle.
-Use the page How to Show Cost Data in Presentations for instructions on how to do this.
+- Since one term in the competition ratio is cost, present the cost of the vehicle.
+Use the page How to Show Cost Data in Presentations for instructions on how to do this

 NextEra Energy Resources, LLC., .
 "Benefits of Renewable Energy."
 NextEra Energy Resources.
 NextEra Energy Resources, 2012.
 Web.
 24 Jul 2012. <http://www.nexteraenergyresources.com/content/environment/benefits.shtml>.

 Locke, S..
 "How does solar power work."
 Scientific american.
 Scientific American, 2008.
 Web.
 24 Jul 2012. <http://www.scientificamerican.com/article.cfm?id=how-does-solar-power-work>.

 Layton, J..
 "How Wind Power Works."
 How stuff works.
 Discovery, 2011.
 Web.
 24 Jul 2012. <http://science.howstuffworks.com/environmental/green-science/wind-power.htm>.

 Reg Tyler, .
 "Types of Fuel Cells."
 Energy efficeny and renewable energy.
 U.S. Department of Energy, 2011.
 Web.
 24 Jul 2012. <http://www1.eere.energy.gov/hydrogenandfuelcells/fuelcells/fc_types.html>.